Life insurance for people with a heart condition

 Free terminal illness cover

-Terminal illness cover comes as standard with term-based life insurance policies arranged through Reassured.
+Terminal illness cover comes as standard with all term-based life insurance policies arranged through Reassured.

 If you’ve secured level term or decreasing term life insurance with a heart condition, you could also receive this benefit.